 VI.
 Recruitment Qualifications Education: An advanced university degree in one of the following fields is required: Economics, Public Policy, Social Sciences, International Relations, Political Science, or another relevant technical field.
 Experience: A minimum of five years of relevant professional work experience is required.
 Experience working in a developing country is considered as a strong asset.
 Background and/or familiarity with emergency is considered as a strong asset.

 Language Requirements: Fluency in English is required.
-Knowledge of another official UN language or a local language is considered as an asset
+Knowledge of another official UN language (Arabic, Chinese, French, Russian or Spanish) or a local language is an asset.